 \subsection{Exploring the role of the potassium conductance in the loss of SACs excitability upon maturation}

-SACs in the retina of vertebrates lose their ability to spontaneously burst once they reach a certain stage of development - different for each species.
+SACs in the retina of vertebrates lose their ability to spontaneously burst once they reach a certain stage of development different for each species.
 This transient excitability is a key process in the developing retina and the shaping of the visual system.
 It is not yet clear which physiological properties of SACs change upon maturation causing the abrupt change from autonomous bursting to rest state.
 So far, to our best knowledge, no experiment has studied in detail the biophysical properties of immature SACs at the level of each ionic channels involved during this window of development.
 However, there are some indirect experimental implications which help us extrapolate a possible scenario on how SACs change their properties upon maturation.
-In \cite{ozaita-petit-jacques-etal:04} Ozaita et al show that mature SACs not only stop bursting but also cannot be depolarized beyond $-20 mV$.
+In \cite{ozaita-petit-jacques-etal:04} Ozaita et al. show that mature SACs not only stop bursting but also cannot be depolarized beyond $-20$ mV.
 A specific type of inhibitory voltage gated $K^+$ channels, $Kv_3$, is responsible for this property, providing an electric shunt to SACs somas.
-In the contrary, in the developing retina, SACs are autonomous bursters, depolarised beyond mature SACs ($\sim -5 mV$) \cite{zheng-lee-etal:06}.
+In the contrary, in the developing retina, SACs are autonomous bursters, depolarised beyond mature SACs ($\sim -5$ mV) \cite{zheng-lee-etal:06}.
 Therefore, upon maturation, the characteristics of voltage gated $K^+$ channels evolve, leading to a drastic change in SACs activity.
 In our model, these observations can be reproduced by the variation of two parameters; i) the conductance $g_K$ and ii) the half-activation potential $V_3$ of the voltage gated $K^+$ channels.
-The variation of the conductance $g_K$ accounts for a change in the expression of the channels upon maturation whereas the variation of $V_3$ mimics the change in the level of depolarization in SACs. \\ On this basis, we reproduce with the model an experiment by Zheng et al. 2006 \cite{zheng-lee-etal:06}.
-The results of their experiment are shown in Fig \ref{Fig:P4}, left column (with the kind authorization of the authors), whereas the model results are presented in Fig \ref{Fig:P4}, right column.
-Our results are based on a bifurcation analysis in the plane $V_3 - g_K$, which reveals a wide region of parameters where bursting takes place.
-In Fig \ref{fig:HeatMapIBI_vs_gK_V3_theta1_sigma4_VL-72} we show, on the left, the bifurcation diagram in the plane $V_3, g_K$ and on the right, a heat map, similar to Fig \ref{Fig:HeatMapgCagK}.
-This map makes easier the interpretation of Zheng et al experiment which mainly addresses the following questions.